Table of Contents

 It only takes about three sprints before you will have a good idea of your development team’s average velocity.
 Development velocity helps in estimating how real the team goals are and with what speed and direction the goals will be fulfilled.

 Cycle time is one of the software development KPIs, which can be calculated as time spent working on a certain task.
-It is used to measure the efficiency of the software development process.
+It is used to measure the efficiency of the software development lifecycle.

 Being able to oversee the development process by looking at cycle time charts makes it one of the most well-liked software development KPIs.